 Inspired with an idea, David spontaneously picked some flowers from a nearby tree – a peach blossom!
 Presenting them to me at the car window, he assured me that I was far more beautiful to God than those lovely flowers.
 He didn’t know that I had been admiring the beauty of those same blossoms in the park half an hour earlier.
 By now I was convinced that all this was more than coincidence!
 My heart softened.
 I went into the church, listened to the message and then responded to the invitation to give my life to Jesus.
 The song ‘Amazing Grace’ never sounded so good as on that day!
 It was the best decision I have ever made.

 Abundant life in Jesus

-Following this decision, I realised that I was no longer swearing and that I had been released from the grip of bulimia, an eating disorder I had been struggling with.
+Following this decision, I realized that I was no longer swearing and that I had been released from the grip of bulimia, an eating disorder I had been struggling with.
 Previously, when I was under stress, I would turn to food for comfort and was unable to stop eating until the packet was finished.
 Those feelings of hopelessness had been replaced by joy.
 The devil comes to steal, kill and destroy, but Jesus comes to give us abundant new life in Him.
 Over thirty years later, we now have five wonderful children and God has taken us on an amazing journey together.
 I have learnt first hand that God is indeed faithful and that He keeps His promises.

 Come to know your Creator (animation)

 Leave a Comment